by Texas Homesteader ~

 I had to look up the word comal (cast iron griddle) I’ve always just used a cast iron skillet for tortilla heating or cooking.
 I did recently pass up a cast iron griddle at a thrift store, it was $40.00 and I thought – that’s a lot of money for something I don’t really need.
 The next week I thought Oh, I think I’ll spring for that any way, it was a Griswold brand which is what my skillets are.
 Well, of course it was gone.
 Many years ago I had friends from southern Texas (we were all working or going to school in the Mid Willamette Valley here in Oregon) and Rosita always made everything at their house from scratch.
 For years I made tortillas and mole sauce and all kinds of good things I learned from her.
 Life changes and now I’m pretty much content with the wimpy, chemical contaminated, nasty corn tortillas from the market.
 At one time my husband and I had a bar and restaurant on the Oregon Coast and one of the cooks often made enchiladas for a special.
 I remember she always went into the bar and got a couple of shots of tequila “for the sauce” but I’m pretty sure she was the one who got sauced.

 Grizwold is a great name, Candace.
 That would certainly raise an eyebrow for me too.
 But I’m kinda like you – $40?
 Quality like that may be worth that cost, but it has to be worth it to MY budget too before I’ll pick it up.
 Thankfully I stole one at a garage sale years ago.
 Not Grizwold but a 2-burner cast-iron griddle for (wait for it) only $5!
 Now THAT’S in my budget!
-I use it for my mix-n-pour tortillas, quesadillas and pancakes, but I’ve not yet used it for my corn tortillas.
-The comal comes out for that, but it only cooks one tortilla at a time.
-Maybe next time I’ll try the griddle for them.
+I use it for my mix-n-pour tortillas, quesadillas, pancakes and these corn tortillas.
+The comal is handy too, although it only cooks one tortilla at a time.
 But like you, I’m often content with commercial corn tortillas too – making them homemade when time permits.
 It’s all about balance, ya know??
 But I’m tickled at your note about the cook at y’alls bar & restaurant.
 LOL! ~TxH~

 Wait–mix and pour tortillas?
 Did I miss a recipe somewhere along the way?
 Details, woman, DETAILS!